jeffreyiacono/in_convex_polygon/README.markdown

 _Please feel free push any code that implements the following - patches will be happily accepted_

+* Better naming for topMostX, topMostY, etc. as a single point could be both;
+  current naming could be viewed as confusing in a situation like this.
 * Generalize #inConvexPolygon to handle an n-sided convex polygon; current implementation handles a 4-sided convex polygon only (this was my use case)